Kotaro Takamura and the Chieko Poems

 The Chieko Poems were first published in 1941 and immediately became the best seller that they remain today.

-During the Second World War, Takamura's studio on Tokyo was burned down and he spent the last years of his life in Iwate Prefecture.
+During the Second World War, Takamura's studio in Tokyo was destroyed by fire and he spent the last years of his life in Iwate Prefecture.
 He died in 1956.